-Earlier this year, Democrats on the House Ways and Means Committee proposed eliminating the backdoor Roth IRA strategy to help pay for Biden’s Build Back Better bill, which was worth then $3.5 trillion.
+Democrats on the House Ways and Means Committee initially proposed eliminating the backdoor Roth IRA strategy to help pay for Biden’s Build Back Better bill, which was worth then $3.5 trillion.
 But after moderate Democrats, and Republican lawmakers, opposed the high cost of the bill, a scaled-back proposal trimmed down the new draft of the legislation to $1.75 trillion.

 One such feature was the proposal to eliminate the backdoor Roth IRA strategy.
 Before being removed from Build Back Better, the bill would have stopped Roth conversions for both IRAs and employer-sponsored plans for single taxpayers and married taxpayers filing separately with taxable income greater than $400,000, married taxpayers filing jointly with taxable income above $450,000 and heads of household with taxable income over $425,000.
 The elimination of the backdoor Roth IRA would have taken effect after Dec.
 31, 2021.

 House Democrats ultimately approved the Inflation Reduction Act in August 2022, which is worth less than a quarter of $3.5 trillion Build Back Better Act ($740 billion).
 Lawmakers left out some proposals that had been initially proposed as part of a plan to help pay for the legislation.
 One of those proposals excluded was eliminating the backdoor Roth IRA.

 With the now 12-year-old loophole off the chopping block, the pressure many taxpayers planning for retirement were feeling to take advantage of it is gone.
 This means that if you are ineligible to put money into a Roth IRA, you can still do so into a traditional IRA and then convert that money into a Roth so that it can grow tax-free.